Lavicola/Nepflow/README.md

 The data model to be developed is still in the modeling phase, but the following data model is currently being worked on
 ![First Draft](https://github.com/Lavicola/Nepflow/blob/master/DatamodelOverview.png)

-### Species, Clone, User and Nepenthes
+### Nepenthes, Clone, User and NepenthesClone
-- A species is a specific Nepenthes such as "villosa".
+- A Nepenthes is a specific Nepenthes such as "villosa".
-- A species has a Clone which can either be "seedgrown", but also clones which are propagted in an a Laboratory(Producer) with a specific code (e.g. BE-3225)
+- A Nepenthes has a Clone which can either be "seedgrown", but also clones which are propagted in an a Laboratory(Producer) with a specific code (e.g. BE-3225)
-- A user grows specific Nepenthes, which can either represent a specific clone (once again either "seedgrown" or "propagted") &rarr; A missing "Producer" Edge means the Clone must be Seedgrown
+- A user grows specific Nepenthes, which represent a specific clone (once again either "seedgrown" or "propagted")

-&rarr; Through the "Species" node it is later possible to find out how many different, unique clones, but also seedgrown specimens exist for them
-&rarr; A User grows "Nepenthes".
-Via traversing the "Clone" and the "Species" can be found.
-This prevents super Nodes in Clones and also enables a clearer Datamodel.
+&rarr; For more Information of the exact/different possible lables see Clone Class Diagram [Clone Class Diagram](#class-diagram-clones)
+&rarr; A User cultivate cultivates specific Instances of a Clone (the so called "NepenthesClone").
+Since a NepenthesClone references the Clone back we are able to reach every node but at the same time reduce super Nodes Formations since every instance of a specific Clone can be seperatly referenced in a FlowerOffer

 ### FlowerOffer
 Since the goal is to combine a PollenExchange with a familytree for Nepenthes a User must be able to "publish" a new "FlowerOffer".
 This FlowerOffer contains relationships to the User and the flowering Nepenthes he offers.

-&rarr; Using the "flowers" relationship to a "FlowerOffer", the Question "how often did a specific Nepenthes bloom" answered, but also more general Questions.
+&rarr; Using the "Flowers" relationship to a "FlowerOffer", the Question "how often did a specific Nepenthes bloom" answered, but also more general Questions.

 ### Datamodel(Species)
-While the first Datamodel gives an Overview, it is missing the functinality for the PollenExchange.
+While the first Datamodel gives an Overview, it is missing the functionality for the PollenExchange.
 Therefore the following Datamodel shows an Example on how the Datamodel looks like after a Trade(PollenExchange), if two
 Users have the same Species.
 ![First Draft](https://github.com/Lavicola/Nepflow/blob/master/DatamodelSpecies%20.png)
 The Datamodel shows two different Clones of the same species.
 A User with an open FlowerOffer is able to initiate a Trade where he offers a specific FlowerOffer.
 For the start relationship the other Party has a "pending".
 Using this Information the User can then either "accept" or "refuse" the trade.
 If the Edge is "accepted" both Parties can confirm a new "Grex" once they received their seeds.

 &rarr; Using this Datamodel it is possible to prevent User creating duplicate Trades
 &rarr; Using the "initiate" edge we can track the amount of Trades a specific User initiated.
-&rarr; Using the "results_in" edge we can detect how many Trade actually resulted in a new Grex, which means we are able to track the amount of failures e.g. User did not send seed back or seeds were faulty.
+&rarr; Using the "results_in" edge we can detect how many Trade actually resulted in a new Grex, which means we are able to track the success Rate.
 &rarr; Using this Datamodel the offspring results in a new clone Node with a relation to the Species

-### Datamodel(Hybrid)
+### Datamodel(Multihybrid)
-In case of two different Species as Parents a Trade(PollenExchange) would almost look like the Species Datamodel with some minor changes.
+Because all clones share many characteristics, the hybrid and multi-hybrid play a special role.
+For both, it is sometimes not possible to know the parents.
+For hybrids without knowledge of the parents, an "UNKOWN" clone can theoretically be introduced for each Nepenthes.
+These can be referenced and thus enable hybrids where one or none parent is known.
+For multihybrids, however, this is too costly/time-consuming due to the many combinations and ultimately the number of hybrids contained in the multihybrid (e.g. [(lowii x veitchii) x boschiana] x [(veitchii x maxima) x veitchii] x [(spectabilis x (lowii x ventricosa)]).
+Therefore multihybrids must be createable without any knowledge.
 ![First Draft](https://github.com/Lavicola/Nepflow/blob/master/DatamodelHybrid.png)
-&rarr; The Grex contains "Hybrid" Nodes.
-These will be like the "Clones" Nodes, except that they don´t have a location.
-&rarr; The "Hybrid" Node might get an explicit realtion to the two users who created this Grex.
-Otherwise implicit traversing from father/mother -- Nepenthes -- User

 ### Class Diagram Clones